 Tree disease causes the tree’s growth and leaves to appear inadequate.
 Without removing diseased trees, the infection poses a danger to surrounding plants and soil.

 You can typically see if your tree is dying or in decline by performing a simple scratch test.
 When you scratch at a small branch on the tree and see green, it means the tree is getting the proper amount of nutrients and is healthy.
 If it is not green, it could mean that the area you tested is dead, meaning that the entirety of the tree itself may not be dead, but there should be concern that the tree may be at stake.
-If bark flakes off during this test, it could mean the veins dried out and/or there is something wrong with the tree.
+Should bark flake off during this test, it could mean the veins dried out and/or there is something wrong with the tree.

 If you’re still not sure after performing one of these preliminary tests, consult a certified arborist for a tree health inspection.